Supergroup (biology)

-A supergroup or super-group, in systematics, is a large group of organisms that share one common ancestor and have important defining characteristics.
+In systematics, a supergroup or super-group is a large group of organisms that share one common ancestor and have important defining characteristics.
 It is an informal, mostly arbitrary rank in biological taxonomy that is often greater than phylum or kingdom, although some supergroups are also treated as phyla.

 Eukaryotic supergroups

 Since the decade of the 2000s, the eukaryotic tree of life (abbreviated as eToL) has been divided into 5–8 major groupings called 'supergroups'.
 These groupings were established after the idea that only monophyletic groups should be accepted as ranks, as an alternative to the use of paraphyletic kingdom Protista.
 In the early days of the eToL six traditional supergroups were considered: Amoebozoa, Opisthokonta, "Excavata", Archaeplastida, "Chromalveolata" and Rhizaria.
 Since then, the eToL has been rearranged profoundly, and most of these groups were found as paraphyletic or lacked defining morphological characteristics that unite their members, which makes the 'supergroup' label more arbitrary.

-Phylogenomic tree of eukaryotes, as regarded in 2020.
-Supergroups are in color.
+Phylogenomic tree of eukaryotes, as regarded in 2025.

 Currently, the addition of many lineages of newly discovered protists (such as Telonemia, Picozoa, Hemimastigophora, Rigifilida...) and the use of phylogenomic analyses have brought a new, more accurate supergroup model.
 These are the current supergroups of eukaryotes: